Temperament test: Wolfhound testing

-Temperament testing in wolfhounds is an old and proven form of a mild dog fighting used in young dogs to test their temperament.
+Temperament testing in wolfhounds is an old and proven form of mild dog fighting used in young dogs to test their temperament.
 For example, an American standard for an Irish Wolfhound is defined as "a large, rough-coated, greyhound-like dog, fast enough to catch a wolf and strong enough to kill it."
 It states that "the breed's well-being demands strong, gentle hounds, never aggressive or shy, not even "edgy" ones.
 Edgy hounds are presently under control, but without their handler's constant control would surely at least retreat, or perhaps manifest worse characteristics of the weak temperament."

 Typically it is practiced with larger breeds known in Russia as волкодав (literally: dogs meant for the hunting of wolves).
 These large breeds (such as Caucasian Shepherd) in Russia undergo the testing called тестовые испытания волкодавов (i.e. testing/examination of dogs meant for hunting wolves).
 The breeders believe that males used for breeding have to have preserved fighting ability and dominant tendencies because it is a typical mark of their breed.
-They also believe that weak dogs without fighting abilities will cause a decrease in quality of the breed.
+They also believe that weak dogs without fighting abilities will cause a decrease in the quality of the breed.

 As part of the test, breeders release two young dogs and let them behave naturally even if they begin to fight.
 If the fight looks dangerous, the breeders pull the dogs off each other to prevent their injury.
-If one of the participating dogs shows fear from the other dog and displays no dominant tendencies, he is removed from breeding to ensure his weak nature is not passed on to his descendants.
+If one of the participating dogs shows fear of the other dog and displays no dominant tendencies, he is removed from breeding to ensure his weak nature is not passed on to his descendants.